Dien Bien Phu: A Trip To The Verdun In The Jungle 65 Years Later (Part 2 of 3)

 The French tried in vain to strike back at the Vietnamese 105mm howitzers.
 In addition to hiding the artillery, the Viet Minh had also built fake gun emplacements complete with simulated artillery fire.
 Nearly every French counter barrage missed it's intended mark because of it.
 The first Viet Minh assault had been so effective, and the French artillery counter barrage had been so ineffective that Pirot, the French Artillery Commander of Dien Bien Phu, committed suicide that first night with a hand grenade.
 Legend goes that it was out of hopelessness.

-My thoughts continued to wonder and I pondered what it must have been like to be a Legionnaire, or North African soldier sitting atop Hill Dominique and watching the distant firefight.
-I wondered if being seasoned warriors hardened by nearly a decade of the conflict in Indochina, they would have been scared, emboldened, or simply acceptant of whatever fate may send them.
+My thoughts continued to wander and I pondered what it must have been like to be a Legionnaire, or North African soldier sitting atop hill Dominique and watching the distant firefight.
+I wondered if being seasoned warriors hardened by nearly a decade of the conflict in Indochina, they would have been scared, emboldened, or simply accepting of whatever fate may send them.
 I wondered even more about the Vietnamese Paratrooper Battalions.
 These were men that had sided with the French for various reasons.
 They knew that if they were captured, no quarter would be given.
-If they lost the war, they feared not only for themselves but for their families and friends.
+If they lost the war, they feared not only for themselves, but for their families and friends.

-I turned my gaze slightly left and looked towards what I believed must have been Hillfort Gabriel.
+I turned my gaze slightly left and looked towards what I believed must have been hillfort Gabriel.
 It fell soon after Beatrice.
-The Viet Minh claimed that the reason Hillfort Gabriel fell so quickly because the Vietnamese fighting along side the French, and local ethnic people, saw the light of communism and abandoned the fight.
+The Viet Minh claimed that the reason hillfort Gabriel fell so quickly was because the Vietnamese fighting alongside the French, and local ethnic people, saw the light of communism and abandoned the fight.
 The French simply claimed they were just overpowered after putting up a tough resistance against the Viet Minh.
 I believe the truth is somewhere in-between.

 1 - female American nurse

 10 - M24 Chaffee tanks flown in on commercial airliner Air Vietnam